New Methods for Conformal Correlation Functions: Operator Product Expansion in Embedding Space

 \subsection{Transversality and General Quasi-Primary Operators in Embedding Space}

 In section \ref{SSecOES} it was shown that quasi-primary operators in defining representations of the Lorentz group uplift to quasi-primary operators in defining representations of the conformal group such that $\boldsymbol{N}_E^{\mathcal{O}}=\{0,\boldsymbol{N}^{\mathcal{O}}\}$.
-Hence scalars uplift to scalars, spinors uplift to spinors and $i$-index antisymmetric tensors uplift to $(i+1)$-index antisymmetric tensors.
+Hence scalars uplift to scalars, spinors uplift to spinors and $i$-index antisymmetric tensors uplift to $(i+1)$-index antisymmetric tensors (including the self-dual and anti-self-dual tensors).
 Moreover, for defining representations, the lift works at the level of quasi-primary operators.

 For general irreducible representations of the Lorentz group however, it is necessary to symmetrize and remove traces as explained in Appendix \ref{SecIrrep}.
 The former does not lead to any problem, but the latter is trickier since the tracelessness condition in embedding space must correspond to the tracelessness condition in position space.
 That can only occur if the trace of the to-be-used embedding space metric is equal to the trace of the position space metric.
 Fortunately, such a candidate exists and is given by $\A_{ij}^{AB}$ \eqref{EqMetric}.
 This metric is built with the help of two embedding space coordinates and it is doubly transverse with respect to these two embedding space coordinates.
 Hence, if the metric $\A_{ij}^{AB}$ is to be used to remove traces in the lift of general irreducible representations of the Lorentz group to embedding space, then an extra embedding space coordinate is needed to achieve such a lift.